MooglyGuy/unsp/vsmile/vsmile_sprites.md

 # V.Smile Sprite Issues

-This document contains observations and information about the issues affecting sprite updates with the V.Smile driver in MAME.
+This document contains observations and information regarding the issues that previously affected sprite updates in the V.Smile driver in MAME.
+These issues have since been solved, and this document is preserved merely for historical reasons.

+GPIO port C bit 5 is labeled "test point" on the system PCB.
+It is an active-low input.
+If the bit is unset during reads (i.e., active), then for a still-unknown reason, it causes some animations in V.Smile games to become choppy.

 ## Overview